Wodenxdy/Integrated-timetabling-and-vehicle-scheduling-of-an-intermodal-urban-transit-network-A-distribution/README.md

-# TTRDCP
+# Integrated timetabling and vehicle scheduling model
-This is the Gurobi code for TTRDCP
+This is the Gurobi code for TTVSP model proposed in the paper

 ## Setup